appacademy/SWEO-Part-Time-Resources/4-Module/4-week/1-day/README.md

 userId: {
   type: Sequelize.INTEGER,
   references: {
-    model: 'Users', // the TABLE name, not Model name
+    model: 'Users', // the TABLE name, not Model name shorthand for what is below

+    // model: {tableName:
+    //   'Users'
+    // }

     key: 'id', // the column on the other Table
   },
 	onDelete: 'CASCADE'